 In the Langelot family, devotion to happiness is deep-seated.
 Right when Rose and Henry met, they were amazed by the range of possibilities that were offered to them, the chance to light up with their love all the kinds of happiness that would appear every day.
 Over the years, ceremonies had come along with the arrival of children to anchor their customs.
 On specific occasions, there might be a dance of joy in the kitchen to end a gloomy day along with a glass of sunny wine.
 Or there could be a dance of umbrellas, when, wearing tall boots, the family banished the bad weather by jumping into puddles to “surprise the clouds” as Elias, the youngest of this joyful group, would say.
 The two older sisters, Célia and Méline, were as charming and cheerful as he was mischievous.
-The family portrait would not be complete without adding a pair of alley cats rescued from certain death, a dog trained to watch over this territory of fruitful flights of fancy with all his canine benevolence, a few chickens, a good dozen goldfish, and a few passing mice.
+The family portrait would not be complete without adding a pair of rescued alley cats, a dog trained to watch over this territory of fruitful flights of fancy with all his canine benevolence, a few chickens, a good dozen goldfish, and a few passing mice.
 The house was an ark.

 On Christmas Eve, this devotion to happiness found its full expression.
 In fact, starting December 1st, the house itself seemed unable to wait.
 The shelves were decorated with candles that, each night, we lit at the same time as the fire in the fireplace.
 That was the signal… next, the garlands, the little objects made by the children, the colors, the drawings, all came out of their cardboard box.
 The house smelled like cinnamon and orange peel, gingerbread and nutmeg — such blissful fragrances.